kryptoklob-deprecated/Zethr-Issue-Tracker/README.md

 ## Zethr Bankroll

 The bankroll is the standard multisig contract with some additions.
-In addition to rodinary multisig, it should allow whitelisting of contracts that can pull ETH from it.
+In addition to ordinary multisig, it should allow whitelisting of contracts that can pull ETH from it.
 The bankroll is mostly a stub, as we will be adding functionality to it - most important is that we should be able to change the bankroll address for Zethr.